-What’s interesting is that Anthony Ketis’ and Brad Pitt’s bodies are similar in a lot of ways.
-Both have around the same BMI, both are lean, and both look like they’re healthy and fit.
+What’s interesting is that Anthony Ketis’ and Brad Pitt’s bodies are similar in many ways.
+Both have around the same BMI, both are lean, and both look healthy and fit.
 However, their muscle proportions are quite different.
-Brad Pitt built his physique by lifting weights, developing proportionally bigger shoulder, arm and chest muscles, whereas Anthony Ketis built his body by surfing and doing cardio.
+Brad Pitt built his physique by lifting weights, developing proportionally bigger shoulders, arms, and pecs, whereas Anthony Ketis built his body with surfing and cardio.

 Fortunately, we also had a photo array where women had to pick between both.
 More on that at the end.

 Lesson #3: Healthy Is More Attractive than Hulking